ImgBotApp/InternetNL/detail/web/tls/dane-valid/exp_nl.md

-We testen of de DANE-vingerafdruk die je domein presenteert geldig is voor jouw websitecertificaat.
+We testen of de DANE-fingerprint die je domein presenteert geldig is voor jouw websitecertificaat.